Edible Garden Trail – Garden Host FAQs

 If you do want to sell food, drinks or other goods when you open your garden, please read the below rules:

-• Some hosts like to have plants/seedlings/cuttings/seeds for sale but this is not a requirement.
-Selling of surplus crops and seedlings grown in community and private gardens is allowed.
+- Some hosts like to have plants/seedlings/cuttings/seeds for sale but this is not a requirement.
+Selling surplus crops and seedlings grown in community and private gardens is allowed.
 If you are unsure, please contact IEGT before proceeding.

-• Selling or serving of prepared food and drinks is not covered by our insurance and is currently not allowed.
+- Selling or serving of prepared food and drinks is not covered by our insurance.
 If you choose to offer food and drinks during your open garden, then you are responsible for complying with the NSW Food Act 2003, Food Standards Code and all food safety, handling and labelling laws, regulations, and guidelines, and for holding your own insurance coverage for the selling of food;

-• If given permission by IEGT, you MUST provide copies of all necessary licenses, permits, permissions, and approvals to sell the Goods.
+- If given the go ahead by IEGT, you MUST provide copies of all necessary licenses, permits, permissions, and approvals to sell the Goods – see here for more information on the licensing required to sell food & drink.

 How many people will turn up to my garden?